cp3402-students/project-2025-tr1-jcua-team1/documentation/site.md

    - **Enable Links to Posts**: Choose whether the post titles and thumbnails link to the single post view.
    - **Home Post Width (%)**: Adjust the width of each post in the grid (50-100%).
    - **Post Title Alignment**: Align the post titles (left, centre, or right).
+   - **Post Heading Size**: Choose the HTML heading tag size for post titles (H2, H3, H4, or H5).
+   - **Show Post Titles**: Toggle the visibility of post titles.
    - **Post Text Alignment**: Align the post excerpts (left, centre, right, or justify).
    - **Show Post Meta Information**: Toggle the visibility of post meta data (date, author, categories, etc.).
+   - **Post Content Display**: Choose to display excerpt only or full content for homepage posts.
+   - **Content Headings Alignment**: Set alignment for headings inside post content.
 4. **Adding content to this section**:
    - Create a new post by going to **Posts → Add New**
    - Write your content and add a featured image